tonyoconnell/classroomio/CONTRIBUTING.md

 ## Feature Architects

-We invite innovative minds to contribute to the evolution of ClassroomIO.
+We invite innovative minds to contribute to the evolution of ONE.
 If you have a compelling feature proposal that could enhance our platform, please initiate a formal issue submission and apply the "Enhancement" label.
 We highly value and eagerly anticipate each unique idea presented by our community.
 To ensure thorough understanding and effective evaluation, kindly include a detailed rationale for your proposed feature.
 Your insights are crucial to our continuous growth and innovation.

 ## 🛠 Crafting Pull Requests